 Many organizations implementing ISO standards find it difficult to understand the term “documented information.”
 This confusion arises because the term replaces the previously used terms “documents” and “records.”
-This document will explore the difference between these terms and why introducing “documented information” was necessary for ISO standards.
+This article will explore the difference between these terms and why introducing “documented information” was necessary for ISO standards.
 Additionally, we will discuss the importance of documented information for ISO standards and its role in performing the activities.

 In ISO standards, documented information refers to information controlled and managed by an organization, including policies, procedures, and records.
 It replaces the terms documents and records to better reflect the evolving nature of information and its management.